tlcaputi/gtrendR/docs/google-variance.md

 |teen_suicide                   |24.46 |
 |suicide_song_suicide_songs     |25.11 |

-This means that, if you chose the run with the highest search volume for any particular date, you'd expect to be able to say `suicide statistics` was 20.34 (searches per 10M) higher than if you were to choose the run with the lowest search volume.
+This means that, if you chose the run with the highest search volume for any particular date, you'd expect to be able to say "suicide statistics" was 20.35 (searches per 10M) higher than if you were to choose the run with the lowest search volume.
 We can also see how large this range can be:

 ```r
 lapply(summ_data_list, function(x) sprintf("%.2f", max(x$range))) %>%